ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-1.md

             <li>Open the Windows Store</li>
             <li>Search and install Ubuntu.</li>
             <li>
-                Then I open a bash terminal and follow the official
+                Then open a bash terminal and follow the official
                 <a href="https://jekyllrb.com/docs/installation/#ubuntu">Install on Ubuntu Linux</a>
                 instruction from the Jekyll website.
             </li>
         </ol>
         <p>
-            This is way easier than setting up everything on Windows (unless stuff changed recently and since I wrote this).
+            This is way easier than setting up everything on Windows (unless stuff changed recently or since I wrote this):
             <i>Non-Microsoft things tend to be easier to install using bash!</i>
+            And now, with Windows 10, we have access to the better of both worlds!
         </p>
-        <p>Another cool thing, if you are using <a href="https://code.visualstudio.com/">Visual Studio Code</a>, you can access bach directly from there in the VS Code opened folder.
-This is awesome; you should use this opportunity to try that out!</p>
+        <p>Another cool thing, if you are using <a href="https://code.visualstudio.com/">Visual Studio Code</a>, you can access <code>bash</code> directly from there in the VS Code opened folder.
+This is awesome; you should use this article series as an opportunity to try that out!</p>
     </section>
 </aside>